kaz-utashiro/optex/README.md

     option --iso-8601 -I$<shift>

-This works fine almost always, but failes with sole `--iso-8601` option preceding other option like this:
+This works fine almost always, but fails with sole `--iso-8601` option preceding other option like this:

     % date --iso-8601 -u